uribealex69-rgb/battery-tm-4-matlab/README.md

     * Comparison of energy delivered and efficiency during each phase

 ## Required Toolboxes and Dependencies
+- Regular Use
-- MATLAB Online
+  * MATLAB Online
-- MATLAB Live Editor
+  * MATLAB Live Editor
-- The battery set provided with the project (in the code)
+  * The battery set provided with the project (in the code)
-- The helper functions contained inside  _"MATLAB Project Code Files"_ --->  _"Helper Functions"_.
+  * The helper functions contained inside  _"MATLAB Project Code Files"_ --->  _"Helper Functions"_.
+- Toolboxes (MATLAB Application (not recommended))
+  * Curve Fitting Toolbox
+  * Optimization Toolbox
+  * Predictive Maintenance Toolbox

 ## How to Run: